pynat/mkr_coin/README.md

 SHAP provides detailed insight into how individual feature values influence the predictions.
 Each dot represents a single data point, with its color indicating the feature value (blue = low, red = high).
 For "price_change," high values (red dots) positively push predictions, while low values (blue dots) negatively push them.
 Features like "cci" and "roc" exhibit a mix of positive and negative effects, showing non-linear relationships with the target variable.
 Features with narrow distributions of SHAP values, such as "day" or "ln_volume," have a limited effect on predictions across the dataset.

 Retraining the model with the most important features surprisingly had lower scores.

-So the best model for this project right now is:
+**The best model for this project right now is:**
 XGBoost MSE on the Validation Set: 2.1524
 XGBoost MAE on the Validation Set: 0.0163
 XGBoost R² Score on the Validation Set: 0.9247